TACC/demonspawn/readme.md

 * `field:5` extract only the 5-th whitespace-separated field; this numbering is 1-based
 * `label:abcd` put a label in front of the regression line.
 This can be a literal string, or a macro.
 If multiple `label` options are given, they are all used, in the sequence specified, separated by a space character.

-If you want to run a regression on already generated output, run the configuration again, but with the `--regressiononly` flag.
+If you want to run a regression on already generated output, run the configuration again, but with the `--regression` flag.

 ## Limitations